Make You Feel My Love: Adele version

-In 2008, British singer-songwriter Adele recorded "Make You Feel My Love" for her debut studio album 19 (2008).
+In 2007, English singer-songwriter Adele recorded "Make You Feel My Love" for her debut studio album 19 (2008).
 It was released as the album's fourth and final single on October 27, 2008, both on CD and vinyl, originally peaking at number 26.

 Background

-"Make You Feel My Love" is the only cover version on Adele's debut album 19; she either wrote or co-wrote all the others.
+"Make You Feel My Love" is the only cover version on 19; Adele either wrote or co-wrote all the other tracks.

-She listened to the song under pressure from her manager and loved it, although she did not want a cover version on her album, worried that it implies that she is incapable of writing enough of her own songs.
+Although she did not want a cover version on her album, as she was worried it would imply she was incapable of writing enough of her own songs, she listened to the song under pressure from her manager, Jonathan Dickins and loved it.
+She told the Huddersfield Daily Examiner:

+I wrote nine songs in a short space of time, all about this awful relationship I was in.
+I never quite got down what I was really feeling in those songs, though.
+It wasn't that I was holding back or anything, but I just couldn't get it down.
+I was bitterly upset and then [Dickins] played me this Bob Dylan song 'Make You Feel My Love'.
+The lyrics are just amazing and summed up exactly what I'd been trying to say in my songs.
+It's about regretting not being with someone and it's beautiful.
+It's weird that my favourite song on my album is a cover, but I couldn't not put it on there.
+I'm not normally a Dylan fan either.

 Piano is played by Neil Cowley and Adele is credited with bass.

 Critical reception

+Adele's version received critical acclaim.
 According to Alex Fletcher of Digital Spy, the version expresses Adele's affection for the song, "with just piano as backing, her dreamy, passionate vocals are allowed to shine".

 According to Dave Simpson of The Guardian, with her "hushed delivery", Adele makes the song "her own".

 In January 2013, Heart Radio listed Adele's recording as the UK's number one song of all time in its Hall of Fame Top 500.